Grant Review Committee

 (D) Requests for equipment must be limited to less than $2,500.
 Major items of equipment (i.e., those costing more than $2,500) are the responsibility of the department in conjunction with the central administration.

 (E) Using GRC support for contractual services is an appropriate use of GRC funds.
 However, documentation must be provided to show that the requested service is more appropriate and less expensive relative to performing that work using SIUSM resources.
+Note that if funds are awarded, an appropriate prior contract or purchase order must be established with the vendor through Purchasing before committing for or incurring charges for services.

 (F) GRC funds cannot be used to support travel expenses, publication costs, biomedical illustration costs, computer costs, or purchase of journals.
 Under some circumstances, funds may be requested for computer equipment and software.
 Such requests will be considered only if the computer is integral to conducting the study (e.g., data collection in which the computer is attached to a piece of equipment).
 Documentation of how the computer will be attached and how the software will be used must be provided.